Party-Part/party-part-web/README.md

-# party-part-web
-Party Part web service
+# Party Part Web

+Functional requirenments:

+- vk auth
+- log in / sign in
+- create party
+- add user to a party
+- add duty
+- show duties for a party